mercy-adebanjo/My-DSA-Data-Analysis-Capstone-Project/README.md

 Values: Average Rating → summarize as Average

 Insert a line chart to show trend of average rating across discount buckets
- - 12. How many products have fewer than 1,000 reviews Filter Rating Count < 1000
+ - 12.How many products have fewer than 1,000 reviews
+Filter Rating Count < 1000

 Use COUNT or check the status bar, count is there.
-- 13. Which categories have products with the highest discounts Use the earlier Discount % column
+- 13.Which categories have products with the highest discounts Use the earlier Discount % column

 Pivot Table: